metonym/template-typescript/README.md

 ## Available Scripts

+### `yarn test`

+Runs test suites and generates a coverage report.

 ### `yarn test:tdd`

-Runs the project in development mode and watches for any changes.
+Runs all test suites and watches for any changes.
+Use this command when developing the project.

 ### `yarn build`

 Builds the project for production.
 The build directory is `dist`; types will be written to `dist/index.d.ts`.
 Customize the build directory in the `outDir` configuration option in the [tsconfig.json](tsconfig.json).

-### `yarn test`

-Runs test suites and generates a coverage report.

 ## Linting, formatting and committing